DivineDragonFanClub/com.divinedragon.template/README.md

 > [!IMPORTANT]
 > For everything to work properly, you need to install [git](https://git-scm.com/downloads).
 Feel free to use the default settings for everything.

+> [!IMPORTANT]
+> You need to [install the Android Build Support](https://github.com/DivineDragonFanClub/Lythos/wiki/Custom-models-(Unity)#setting-up-unity) component before using this!

 Download the ``com.divinedragon.template.engage.tgz`` file in the [Releases](https://github.com/DivineDragonFanClub/com.divinedragon.template/releases/latest)

 Place it in the appropriate directory for your Operation System: